Rishithamuddana/KDD_Project_Covid-19/README.md

 ## Research Question
-If the residents of a nursing home confirmed with Covid-19 have an affect on the staff that have been confirmed of Covid-19 of that particular nursing home.
+If the top shortages(shortage of masks, staff, etc) contribute the most to the total number of Covid-19 cases.

 ## Relevant Domain Information